Interac: Interac e-Transfer Service

 The Interac e-Transfer service is offered by CertaPay.
-It allows online banking customers to send money to anyone with an e-mail address and a bank account in Canada.
+It allows online banking customers to send money to anyone with an e-mail address or a cellphone number and a bank account in Canada.
 Prior to February 2018, this was an Interac-branded service operated by Acxsys Corporation.
 Interac e-Transfer service is designated as a prominent payment system and is subject to oversight by the Bank of Canada.

 Interac Online

-The Interac Online service allows customers to pay for goods and services over the Internet using funds directly from their bank accounts.
-Because no financial information is shared with the online merchant, the Interac Online service is more secure than online credit card payments.
-This service, an Interac branded service operated by Acxsys Corporation prior to February 2018, began in 2005 and is expanding as more merchants choose to participate.
-Since November 2007, the service has been available to customers of four of the five largest Canadian banks: RBC, BMO, Scotiabank, and TD Canada Trust.
-CIBC, the sole outlier, uses Visa Debit for online payments from bank accounts.
-As of February 2009, the service is offered by roughly 300 merchants including two large universities (for tuition payments), two major wireless carriers, provincial lottery corporations, and a wide variety of retailers.
-Interac Online is an Online Banking ePayments service very similar to iDEAL in the Netherlands, Giropay in Germany, and Secure Vault Payments in the United States.
+Interac Online was a service that allowed customers to pay for goods and services over the Internet using funds directly from their bank accounts.
+It was an Online Banking ePayments service very similar to iDEAL in the Netherlands, Giropay in Germany, and Secure Vault Payments in the United States.
+Because no financial information is shared with the online merchant, the Interac Online service was more secure than online credit card payments.
+This service, operated by Acxsys Corporation from 2005-2018 and by Interac Corporation since then until its discontinuation, was available to customers of four of the five largest Canadian banks: RBC, BMO, Scotiabank, and TD Canada Trust by 2007.

+By February 2009, Interac Online was supported by roughly 300 merchants including two large universities (for tuition payments), two major wireless carriers, provincial lottery corporations, and a wide variety of retailers.
+It was later adopted by Paymentwall (for payments to third-party merchants) and the Canada Revenue Agency (for income tax payments).

+The service was discontinued on October 31, 2024.
+Prior to its discontinuation, the service steadily lost support from both merchants and financial institutions, likely due to the increasing prevalence of co-badged Debit Mastercard and Visa Debit cards.